williansdr/williansdr/README.md

 ### Hi, I'm Willian Silveira 👋

 - 👨🏽‍🎓 I'm a computer science student
-- 🧑🏽‍💻 I’m currently working as a Frontend Developer
+- 🧑🏽‍💻 I’m currently working as a Fullstack Developer
 - 📫 How to reach me: williansilveira018@gmail.com

 ###